StefanoAnzolut/business-guide/source/billing/payment-method.rst

 Updating Payment Method
 =======================

 When setting up Skribble Business for your company, you can choose between a credit card or SEPA Direct Debit as a payment method.
-We won't charge it during the free 30-day trial, so you can get started with no strings attached.
+We won't charge it during the free 30-day trial so that you can get started with no strings attached.

 ..
 NOTE::
   If you want to pay by invoice after the free trial, get in touch with our support team at support@skribble.com.
 However, we only recommend this if you plan to use Skribble long-term, as switching to invoices is done manually.